winitzki/scall/tutorial/programming_dhall.md

 let bizipP : F a (L a) → F b (L b) → F (Pair a b) (Pair (L a) (L b)) = ???
 ```
 Here `L` is an _arbitrary_ functor, viewed as an extra type parameter.
-Let us  define this type signature  in Dhall:
+Let us  define this type signature  in Dhall as a typeclass with a single method:

 ```dhall
 let BizipP = λ(F : Type → Type → Type) → {